100% Foreign Ownership in Dubai, UAE for LLC companies – A Comprehensive GuideNovember 8, 2022

 - Boost the country's attractiveness to expat investors, businesses/conglomerates/startups, etc.

-The jury is still out on the exact impact of the 100% foreign ownership law in the UAE.
-While we await the full effect of the new law, the move to allow 100 % foreign ownership of UAE businesses should significantly increase the UAE's attractiveness to overseas investors, particularly those who may have been hesitant to enter the UAE market due to ownership restrictions.
+The jury is still out on the exact impact of the law of 100% foreign ownership in UAE Mainland.
+While we await the full effect of the new law, the move to allow 100 % foreign ownership in Dubai Mainland businesses as well should significantly increase the UAE's attractiveness to overseas investors, particularly those who may have been hesitant to enter the UAE market due to ownership restrictions.

-These developments may also spark an interesting debate about the long-term benefits of free zones.
-Although free zones generally allow 100 % foreign ownership and often provide a more familiar legal regime for foreign investors, they typically do not permit entities established within their region to trade on the UAE mainland.
+These developments may also spark an interesting debate about the long-term benefits of freezones.
+Although UAE freezones generally allow 100 % foreign ownership and often provide a more familiar legal regime for foreign investors, they typically do not permit entities established within their region to trade on the UAE mainland.

 If you're an entrepreneur who was reluctant to start a company in Dubai or UAE, because of ownership restrictions, you don't need to worry about that anymore.
 New investors in the UAE market have a competitive advantage in terms of ease of business establishment.
 Under the new law non-Emiratis of all nationalities can fully own their business as long as it comes in the list of sectors allowed.

-The existing LLC company owner can amed their license by selling the shares of UAE national to foreign nationals and become 100% owner of the company.
+The existing LLC company owner can amend their license by selling the shares of UAE national to foreign nationals and become 100% owner of the company.

-UAE free zones already allow 100% foreign ownership, but in general do not allow entities established within free zones to trade on the UAE mainland.
-Even so, many investors prefer to set up their UAE business in free zones thanks to the several incentives offered, among which favourable regulatory and tax regimes play an important part.
-Once the new foreign ownership changes go into effect, though, many free zones are likely to see decreased demand and new challenges in attracting business.
-Despite this, the financial free zones such Dubai International Financial Centre (DIFC) and the Abu Dhabi Global Market (ADGM) will remain popular, particularly in the financial services industry, as investors and financial institutions will continue to be drawn to the common law legal frameworks, independent court systems, and well-developed financial regulatory regimes of the Dubai International Financial Centre (DIFC) and the Abu Dhabi Global Market (ADGM).
+UAE Freezones already allow 100% foreign ownership, but in general do not allow entities established within Freezones to trade on the UAE mainland.
+Even so, many investors prefer to setup a business in UAE Freezones thanks to the several incentives offered, among which favourable regulatory and tax regimes play an important part.
+Once the new foreign ownership changes go into effect, though, many freezones are likely to see decreased demand and new challenges in attracting business.
+Despite this, the financial freezones such as Dubai International Financial Centre (DIFC) and the Abu Dhabi Global Market (ADGM) will remain popular, particularly in the financial services industry, as investors and financial institutions will continue to be drawn to the common law legal frameworks, independent court systems, and well-developed financial regulatory regimes of the Dubai International Financial Centre (DIFC) and the Abu Dhabi Global Market (ADGM).

 If you are, we can help!
-Whether you want to set up a business in dubai or already own a UAE mainland or free zone business, you can be assured that Avyanco will continue to assist you with company formation in Dubai with 100% foreign ownership in Dubai mainland or assist with changing UAE national ownership by amending the license.
+Whether you want to open a business in Dubai or already own a UAE mainland or freezone business, you can be assured that Avyanco will continue to assist you on company formation in Dubai with 100% foreign ownership in Dubai mainland or assist with changing UAE national ownership by amending the license.

-Here are some of the most frequently asked questions about full foreign ownership in the UAE answers that can help guide you on your way to successfully owning your own business in the UAE.
+Here are some of the most frequently asked questions about 100% ownership in Dubai and the UAE with answers that can help guide you on your way to successfully owning your own business in UAE Mainland.

-1. How can a foreign national get 100% ownership in an existing LLC company in the UAE?
+1. How Can a Foreign National Get UAE 100% Ownership in an Existing LLC Company in UAE?

 - Prepare the Application of amendment of license.